RUConnected

 Students can add their skills and achievements to their profile and reflect on their growth throughout their degree.

-When students add to their developing skills, it would be great if they were given learning modules on LinkedIn, helpful resources, or class recommendations to continue growing.
+When students build on their developing skills, it would be great if they were given LinkedIn learning modules, helpful resources, or class recommendations to continue growing.

 _edited.png)